sortable/presto-hyperloglog/README.md

 - Is this `merge_hll` faster than built-in `merge` ?
     - Yes. `merge_hll` is more than 10 times faster than built-in `merge` when we compare them in production env.

-- Why facebook does not make built-in `merge` function as fast as this one ?
+- Why Presto does not make built-in `merge` function as fast as this one ?
     - This `merge_hll` has a side-effect, which is that the returned result is `P4HyperLogLog` instead of `HyperLogLog`.

 - What's the impact of above "side-effect" ?